You work hard for the money, but are you really getting paid what you deserve?

 When is the best time to ask for a raise?

 Find out when your company plans the budget for the next fiscal year before you ask.
-You can increase your chances of success if you ask for your raise when your boss has more budget to work with.
+You can increase your chances of success if you ask for a raise when your boss has more budget to work with.

 Tip: Here's how to write a professional email that will land you a response.

-You’ve got a meeting on the books and you’re ready to make your case.
+You’ve got a meeting on the books, and you’re ready to make your case.
 Remember to relax and lead with confidence when you sit down with your boss to discuss a raise.
 You’ve already done all the hard work and prepared yourself for this meeting!

 The key to making a convincing case is focusing on why you deserve a raise.
 Reference both the list of your accomplishments over the last year along with the salary research you did earlier to drive your point home.